Kitchen smells getting you down? If you have ever actually used your kitchen, then you’ve run into this problem. We all have.

 They’re the Glad Kitchen Pro trash bags.
 They are a kitchen bag version of those strong black outdoor bags, and they’re scented with Febreze which keeps the smells under control!

 Because of double-bag protection, you don’t have to worry about leaks and items poking through the sides as you carry the bag to your outdoor trash can.
 If you look at them up close, you can even see the double layer protection.
+They even have Febreze odor neutralization which helps with bad smells.

 I feel like these have made a huge difference since I started using them!
 They are way better at keeping smells under control than regular single layer kitchen trash bags.